 I never envisioned myself settling down in suburbia, or spending my days in a cubicle with a computer as my closest companion.
 But that's exactly what happened.
 Through a chain of circumstances, I ended up in graduate school and later began working as an engineer.
 Although Tara and I remained involved in church and campus ministry, I was never fully satisfied.
 I still dreamt of missionary aviation at times, but kept telling myself that it was unrealistic, that I had missed my window of opportunity, and that I could never become a missionary pilot/mechanic with a wife and two children.

 By autumn of 2011 I had reached a breaking point.
 Eventually, the only thing keeping me from devoting myself to "full-time" vocational missions work was finances.
 I told myself it was irresponsible to ask other people to support my family financially when God had provided me an education and the ability to earn a good living "on my own".
 Eventually I began to recognize the deeper issues of fear and pride.
 Laying those aside, I was finally ready to move forward.

 With the support of those close to us, our family has embarked on a new journey of faith.
 We have done something crazy, unexpected, and even foolish in the eyes of many: leaving the perceived security of a 9-5 job and the comforts of suburban life to go and serve others in an unfamiliar place.
-We are trusting God and pursuing the dream that was conceived nearly 20 years ago, when I was first drawn to missionary aviation.
+We are trusting God and pursuing the dream that was conceived over 20 years ago, when I was first drawn to missionary aviation.